-Even a hanging basket can support a small crop of berries, as shown in the Strawberry Success Kit.
+Even a hanging basket can support a small crop of berries.

-Buy your berry plants from a local nursery or mail-order supplier (see the Gardener's Supply lineup ), and seek out varieties that are reliably winter hardy and well-suited to your growing area.
+Seek out varieties that are reliably winter hardy and well-suited to your growing area.
 Plants should be certified disease-free to avoid the viruses that weaken plants and reduce yields).
-In most parts of North America, planting berries in early spring is best, whether you've purchased dormant bareroot stock or a plant that's growing in a container.
+In most parts of North America, planting berries in early spring is best, whether you've purchased dormant bare-root stock or a plant that's growing in a container.

 The ideal site and soil conditions for your backyard berry patch vary depending on the type of fruit you grow.
-In many cases, these plants aren't fussy and will grow just fine in an average, well-drained garden soil.
-That said, there are a few with very particular soil requirements, so it's important to do some reading before planting to make sure you can keep them happy.Blueberries and Lingonberries
+In many cases, these plants aren't fussy and will grow just fine in an average, well-drained garden soil with plenty of sun.
+That said, there are a few with particular soil requirements, as noted below.

-Strawberries are the most popular of all fruits for the home garden.
+Strawberries are the most popular fruit for the home garden.
 They’re also one of the easiest and most rewarding crops, as long as you choose the right variety and take a little time to understand how the plants grow.